HachiwareSoftware/Suterusu/README.md

 ## Usage

-Read `config.json` for more information, to send content from clipboard use `F7`, to retrieve AI response to clipboard use `F8` and to exit the program use `F9`.
+Read `config.json` for more information.

+Keybinds:
++ F6: Clear the chat history
++ F7: Send the content from clipboard to AI
++ F8: Retrieve the response from AI to clipboard
++ F9: Close the application

 ## Installation